fordfrog/xml2csv/README.md

     Filtering rows:

     --filter-column <name>
         Column on which the filter should be applied.
+When specifying filter command line switches, you must you this switch as the first one as it initializes new filter.
+You can specify more filters, each one beginning with this switch.
 You can filter the rows even on columns that are not part of the output.
     ..filter.values <file>
         Path to file containing values that the filter should use.
 Empty rows are added to the values too.